Apicomplexa

 The Apicomplexa (also called Apicomplexia; single: apicomplexan) are organisms of a large phylum of mainly parasitic alveolates.
+They are a kind of protozoan.
 Most possess a unique form of organelle structure that comprises a type of non-photosynthetic plastid called an apicoplast—with an apical complex membrane.
 The organelle's apical shape is an adaptation that the apicomplexan applies in penetrating a host cell.

 The Apicomplexa are unicellular and spore-forming.
-Most are obligate endoparasites of animals, except Nephromyces, a symbiont in marine animals, originally classified as a chytrid fungus, and the Chromerida, some of which are photosynthetic partners of corals.
+Most are obligate endoparasites of animals, except Nephromyces, a symbiont in marine animals, originally classified as a chytrid fungus.
 Motile structures such as flagella or pseudopods are present only in certain gamete stages.

 The Apicomplexa are a diverse group that includes organisms such as the coccidia, gregarines, piroplasms, haemogregarines, and plasmodia.